gipity/gipity-core-adk/GIPITY-USAGE-POLICY.md

 # Gipity Usage Policy

-Welcome to the Gipity Scaffold — a free and open-source starter for building full-stack native + web apps with Replit AI Agent and Supabase.
+Welcome to the Gipity ADK — a free and open-source starter for building full-stack native + web apps with Replit AI Agent and Supabase.

 This project is licensed under the MIT License (see `/LICENSE`), which means you're free to use, modify, and distribute it, even commercially.